 " Advised Governor's Biosecurity and Invasive Species Initiative as Chair of the Western Governors Association (WGA).
-Launched in 2018, WGA brought regional and national attention to Hawaii's biosecurity plan and issues, resulting in creation of a Western Invasive Species Council and political support for a new Pacific support for a new Pacific Regional Biocontrol Facility.
+Launched in 2018, WGA brought regional and national attention to Hawaii's biosecurity plan and issues, resulting in creation of a Western Invasive Species Council and political support for a new Pacific Regional Biocontrol Facility.